 Guinea Pigs could start being sexually mature about the age of 2 months, so it is a good idea to separate male and female babies before then.
 We take baby boars away when fully weaned at 4 weeks old, with no problems.

 Breeding Guinea Pigs should start at 6 months old and be over 600g in body weight.
-Female Guinea Pigs should have her first litter before she is 1 year old for health reasons.
+Female Guinea Pigs should have her first litter before she is 1 year old for health reasons, otherwise she should not be mated with at all.

 Happy Cavy from overseas but has a food list that you could follow.
 One of the sites we use as a guide.

 Independent NZ Cavy Clubs has a good Cavy Care section to read and more useful facts.